-Dr. Alexandra Printz, a first-year resident with the University of Maryland Family and Community Family Medicine Residency Program, will be partnering with the University Family Medicine Clinic -- a non-profit, NCQA Level 3 PCMH that provides much of the care for the West Baltimore community.
+Dr. Alexandra Printz, Dr. Marie Pereira, and Dr. Marissa Moultrie, first-year residents with the University of Maryland Family and Community Family Medicine Residency Program, will be partnering with the University Family Medicine Clinic -- a non-profit, NCQA Level 3 PCMH that provides much of the care for the West Baltimore community.
 The multi-disciplinary, community-driven project titled Partners in Parenting will identify children ages 0-5 years old at risk for maltreatment and give parents useful tools to help them be better parents.

 Award Overview and Requirements